Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.6.1 =
+* Improved - Reduced the amount of layout meta information saved to the post.
+* Improved - The selector for element child containers can now be specified when registering the element.
+* Fixed - Live updates to Button do not target correct DOM node [GitHub #50](https://github.com/andrew-worsfold/tailor/issues/50).
+* Fixed - Cannot add multiple custom class names to an element [GitHub PR #51](https://github.com/andrew-worsfold/tailor/pull/51).
+* Fixed - Fields added to the widget form by third-party plugins are not handled correctly [GitHub PR #52](https://github.com/andrew-worsfold/tailor/pull/52).

 = 1.6.0 =
 * Added - Native support for WordPress and third-party widgets.
 Please refer to the associated upgrade notice.